DallanQ/dominion/QA.md

 [remodeling-a-curse-card](https://boardgamegeek.com/thread/357791/remodeling-a-curse-card)

-> Having accumulated a lot of curse cards, and on hands where i had no other play, I would remodel the curse card.
+> Having accumulated a lot of curse cards, and on hands where I had no other play, I would remodel the curse card.
 Do I have to take a card worth 2?

-You must take a card that costs 2 or less if it's available, such as a Copper or a Curse, and any card you remodel to cost 2 can be further remodeled later for something more useful
+You must take a card that costs 2 or less if it's available, such as a Copper or a Curse.
+Any card you remodel to cost 2 can be further remodeled later for something more useful.

 [clarifications-as-to-when-a-throne-card-cannot-be](https://boardgamegeek.com/thread/362002/clarifications-as-to-when-a-throne-card-cannot-be)